norbu-s/Employee-Directory/README.md

 # Employee-Directory

 # Description
-A React application to search through an employee database budget.
+A React application to search through an employee database.

 # Movtivation
 This application was created in mind to provide enduser a simple but convenient application to keep track of thier employees.